crillab/gophersat/README.md

 ### Solving SAT problems

-Gophersat can be used as a standalone solver (reading DIMACS CNF files from a file or standard input) or as a library in any go program.
+Gophersat can be used as a standalone solver (reading DIMACS CNF files) or as a library in any go program.

+To solve a DIMACS file, you can call gophersat with the following syntax:

+    gophersat --verbose file.cnf

+where `--verbose` is an optional parameters that makes the solver display informations during the solving process.

 Gophersat is also able to read and solve more general boolean formulas, not only problems represented in the user-unfriendly DIMACS format.